+Depending on the height of your box, this can be a more advanced plyometric workout.
 Stand about ten inches in front of a solid box that is twelve to eighteen inches in height.
 Load by hinging back and swinging the arms.
 Follow through by jumping up and bringing the knees forward and up to land on the top of the box.
 Now stand up on top of the box before stepping back down to the floor.

 Start by standing on top of a box.
 Now step off the box with both feet.
 Immediately hinge the hips and swing your arms back to load and then follow through by jumping directly into the air.
 Be sure to land in the same spot that you jumped from.